ProjectiveGroupUK/tips-snowpark/docs/getting-started.md

 6. `process_cmd_tgt_dq_test.sql`: This is DDL script for `PROCESS_CMD_TGT_DQ_TEST` table
 7. `process_dq_log.sql`: thsi is DDL script for `PROCESS_DQ_LOG` table
 8. `vw_process_log.sql` [optional]: This is script for a view to be built on PROCESS_LOG table.
 It flattens out the JSON Log into tabular rows for easier interpretation from within the database
+9. `tips_internal_stage.sql`: This script creates an internal named stage, which would need to upload our code base, which is referenced by stored procedure.

 Also, inside `stored_procedure_stub` folder, there are couple of scripts available.
 These are for stored procedures used by TiPS.
 Please compile `create_temporary_table.sql` script.
 This stored procured is needed even when we run TiPS from command line (using Snowpark Client API)